ruisp666/udacity_projects/DeepRL/Project2 Continuous Control/Report.md

 ![Scoring above 30][image10]

-### 5. Future improvements
+### 5. Future work

 An improvement could be to tune the use of batch normalization to achieve better performance.
 We could have also used prioritized experience replay to add stability and make the learning process more efficient by selecting those instances more significant to learning, or make the architectures of the critic and actor different.
+Finally, we could have used Trust Region Policy Optimization, which, by constraining the distribution of policy with the help of an additional parameter, was shown to offer improvements in learning stability, resulting in better performance, when compared with DDPG.